List of UK top-ten singles in 2025

 The UK Singles Chart is one of many music charts compiled by the Official Charts Company that calculates the best-selling singles of the week in the United Kingdom.
 Since 2004 the chart has been based on the sales of both physical singles and digital downloads, with airplay figures excluded from the official chart.
 Since 2014, the singles chart has been based on both sales and streaming, with the ratio altered in 2017 to 150:1 streams and only three singles by the same artist eligible for the chart.
 From July 2018, video streams from YouTube Music and Spotify among others began to be counted for the Official Charts.
 This list shows singles that peaked in the Top 10 of the UK Singles Chart during 2025, as well as singles which peaked in 2024 and 2026 but were in the top 10 in 2025.
 The entry date is when the song appeared in the top 10 for the first time (week ending, as published by the Official Charts Company, which is six days after the chart is announced).

-Ninety singles have been in the top ten so far this year (as of 27 November 2025, week ending).
-Twenty-five singles from 2024 remained in the top 10 for several weeks at the beginning of the year.
-"Not Like Us" by Kendrick Lamar, "Luther" by Kendrick Lamar and SZA, "All I Want for Christmas Is You" by Mariah Carey, "Rockin' Around the Christmas Tree" by Brenda Lee, "Jingle Bell Rock" by Bobby Helms, "It Can't Be Christmas" by Tom Grennan, "Fairytale of New York" by The Pogues featuring Kirsty MacColl, "Santa Tell Me" by Ariana Grande, "Underneath the Tree" by Kelly Clarkson and "Messy" by Lola Young were the songs from 2024 to reach their peak in 2025.
+Ninety-three singles were in the top ten this year.
+Twenty-five singles from 2024 remained in the top 10 for several weeks at the beginning of the year, while "Step into Christmas" by Elton John", "Rein Me In" by Sam Fender and Olivia Dean, "Where Is My Husband!" by Raye, "So Easy (To Fall in Love)" by Olivia Dean, "Opalite" by Taylor Swift and "Raindance" by Dave featuring Tems were all released in 2025 but did not reach their peak until 2026.
+"Rockin' Around the Christmas Tree" by Brenda Lee and "Fairytale of New York" by The Pogues featuring Kirsty MacColl charted in 2024 and re-entered the top 10 in 2025, but did not reach their peaks until 2026.
+"Not Like Us" by Kendrick Lamar, "Luther" by Kendrick Lamar and SZA, "All I Want for Christmas Is You" by Mariah Carey, "Jingle Bell Rock" by Bobby Helms, "It Can't Be Christmas" by Tom Grennan, "Santa Tell Me" by Ariana Grande, "Underneath the Tree" by Kelly Clarkson and "Messy" by Lola Young were the songs from 2024 to reach their peak in 2025.
 Chrystal, Alex Warren, Doechii, Ravyn Lenae, Sombr and Olivia Dean were among the many artists who achieved their first top 10 single in 2025.